gbv/coli-conc-tr/tr2/tr2.md

 software.
 For this reason an overview of Open Source software for Knowledge Organization Systems (KOS) is needed.

-# Existing lists of KOS software (Metabibliography)
+# Existing lists of KOS software (a metabibliography)

 Project coli-conc does not include creation of software to manage KOS because such software already exists in form of thesaurus editors, vocabulary